mkettel/mkettel/README.md

   ### I am currently working on: <br>

-   - Creative projects at PXL Agency
+   - Automating the Rebate process at Resolv
+   - A 3D Learning platform for understanding electrophysiology
    - Other ideas I personally find interesting

   <details>